 SubQ administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
-Insulin aspart should be administered immediately (within 5-10 minutes) before a meal.
+Insulin aspart should be administered immediately (within 5 to 10 minutes) before a meal.
 Cold injections should be avoided.
-SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites.
-When mixing insulin aspart with other preparations of insulin (eg, insulin NPH), insulin aspart should be drawn into syringe first.
+SubQ administration is usually made into the thighs, arms, buttocks, or abdomen; rotate injection sites within the same region to avoid lipodystrophy.
+Insulin aspart from a vial may be mixed with insulin NPH only (do not mix with other types of insulin); insulin aspart should be drawn into syringe first.
 Do not dilute or mix other insulin formulations with insulin aspart contained in a cartridge or prefilled pen.

 CSII administration: Do not use if solution is viscous or cloudy; use only if clear and colorless.
 Patients should be trained in the proper use of their external insulin pump and in intensive insulin therapy.
 Infusion sets and infusion set insertion sites should be changed at least every 3 days; rotate infusion sites.
+Insulin in reservoir should be changed at least every 6 days.
 Do not dilute or mix other insulin formulations with insulin aspart that is to be used in an external insulin pump.